mrazorvin/rust-diesel-sqlite/README.md

 # Rust + Diesel + Sqlite example

-To run example use `cargo run um` or `cargo build --release` to build production executable
+To run example use `cargo run um`
+To build production executable`cargo build --release`

+P.S
 Diesel migrations will be applied by `build.rs` script

 ## Used Tools & Commands